GuillaumeBarra/ffern-tech-test/README.md

 ## The Remit

 Ffern is launching an influencer programme called "Ffern Friends".
-Ffern friends are sent links that invite them to join the waiting list.
-The page the link directs to allows Ffern Friends to join the ledger without joining the waiting list.
+Ffern friends are sent links that allow them to join the ledger without joining the waiting list.
 To add a Ffern Friend to the ledger, we need to collect their shipping information.

 You are building the page the Ffern Friends link directs to.